 Car insurance for a Ford F-150

-The cost of car insurance for a Ford F-150 will depend on vehicle characteristics like year and mileage and your personal characteristics like your location, credit history (in most states), age (except Hawaii), gender (in most states), claims history, marital status and coverages selected.
+The cost of car insurance for a Ford F-150 will depend on vehicle characteristics like year and mileage and your personal characteristics like your location, credit history (in most states), age (except Hawaii and Massachusetts), gender (in most states), claims history, marital status and coverage types and limits selected.
 On average, Ford F-150 owners can expect to pay approximately the following annually for auto insurance:

 |Ford F-150 car insurance||Average annual premium|